DevOps-Sad-people/itu-minitwit/report/4-reflection.md

 ## Style of work
 Reflect and describe what was the "DevOps" style of your work.
 ### [Seb/Nick] Reflect on the workflow.
 Extensive Friday meeting.
 Split work into three groups

+Each Friday after the lectures we met up to have an extensive meeting about the current state of the project.
+First we shared what features we had worked on the past week, what kind of problems we had faced and how we had solved them.
+We did this to keep everyone up to date with all the different new technologies and featues implemented.

+Second we discussed the content of the lecture and inspected what new features to implement in the next week.
+Then we discussed how to implement the new features and the pros and cons of the different options.
+The group members had different schedules and varying capacity due to other commitments such as handins for other courses.
+We also took that into account in the discussion of *when* to implement the *what* when delegating the work.
+We typically worked in three teams:

+1. Nicolaj
+2. Gabor and Zalan
+3. Sebastian and Nicklas

+These Friday meetings worked very well for us, as we all had a very busy schedule.
+These meetings allowed us to delegate the work, inspect the progess, adapt the plan and be up to date in terms of the implementation details.
+While still going in depth into almost all subject.

 ### [Seb/Nick] Development environemnt: local => branch => staging => production
 ### [Seb/Nick] Repo settings.
 Workflows on merge.
 Require 1 team member on pull requests.
 ### [Seb/Nick] Running simulator in workflows